is-a-dev/docs/src/guides/github-pages.md

 ### Configuring

 - After the pull request is merged, you may see a **404** error on `subdomain.is-a.dev` or the wrong site.
-To fix this, go to your GitHub pages repository's **Settings > GitHub pages > Custom Domain** and add `subdomain.is-a.dev` in the given field. _Only do this **after** your pull request is merged._
+To fix this issue, go to your GitHub pages repository and navigate to: **Settings > GitHub pages > Custom Domain** and add `subdomain.is-a.dev` in the given field. *Only do this **after** your pull request is merged.*
 - Check the **Enforce HTTPS** checkbox below the custom domain input.
 - Wait some time and your site should be live!

-## Verifying your is-a.dev Domain with GitHub Pages
+## Verifying your is-a.dev Subdomain with GitHub Pages

 ### Get your verification string

-1. Open GitHub, press on your profile icon on the top right, and press `Settings`.
+1. Navigate to GitHub, press your profile icon at the top right, and press `Settings`.

 ![](../media/github_pages_verification/step_1.png)